dbojan/csvEdit_Esmeralda/README.md

 -changes in v2023-08-27-1
  -added option to disable 'verification for cell values (quotes and such), on save for m3u format', from edit menu. it is not recommended to disable this.
+ -added default value for changing column name (and header text), it is the same as the current column name.

 --